Salute to my father: Part III

 While I was a student at Fryeburg, I worked during school break in New York with a chain of over 50 women clothing stores.
 The stores were called Plymouth Shops.
 One day, while carrying some garments from the production center to a store, I met a man in the street.
 We were individually flagging cabs to our respective destinations.
 We decided to a share a taxi.
 On our way, he asked me where I was from.
 I told him Liberia.

-"Do you work fulltime"?
+"Do you work full time"?
 He asked.

-"No, I am a student and working for the school break".
+"No, I am a student and working during the school break".
 I said.
 I also told him my school name when he later asked.
 He informed me that he had a vacation house in Maine.
-He told me his name, Mr. Blumstain after he asked me for mine.
+He told me his name, Mr. Blumstain, after he asked me for mine.

 "Mr. Blumstain", I said excitedly.
 I have heard the name often before.
 He was the owner of the company, my employer.
 I never met him before.
 He worked in the company’s headquarters.
 He was a very rich man, one of the richest men in New York.